 – If we have an idea that requires the involvement of the tenants, we want to be able to show them what our joint measures have resulted in.
 Data is needed to make it more effective.

-Göran Längheim, system administrator at Vasakronan, explains why Metry was chosen as the service for data collection:
+Göran Längheim, system administrator at Vasakronan, explains why they chose to collect their energy data with Metry:

 – Being able to collect tenants’ data and share it with them is very useful for us, and what Metry could offer was “spot on”, so to speak.
 We work a lot with environmental management and our ability to assure the quality of all our deliveries.
 It’s something we’ve succeeded with, and today our energy consumption is way below the industry average.
-We aim to continue this success, and the tools Metry provides us to make it easier.
+We aim to continue this success, and the tools that Metry provides us with makes it easier.

 Green finances and ESG expectations in the real-estate industry